thuyanduong/paintr/README.md

 # Paintr App

 We are going to be studying this starter code in order to prep for our lesson on React Router.
 A valuable skill to build up is being able to understand starter code.
-Run this app on your local computer and answer the Short Response Questions below.
+Run this app on your local computer.
+Play around with the app and review the code in order to answer the Short Response Questions below.

 ## Set Up